tfeldmann/organize/README.rst

 organize (forked by mope)
 ========

-This forked repo's master branch contains features I'm working on (or maybe PRs are pending).
+This forked repo contains features I'm working on (or possibly PRs are pending for).
+See [my feature request issues on the original repo](https://github.com/tfeldmann/organize/issues) for more details.